 Language and culture

 English is the official language of Mauritius, although Creole and French are the most commonly spoken.
-Apart from the three main languages, other spoken dialects include Bhojpuri, Hindu, Urdu, Tamil, Telgu, Marathi, Gujerati and Sanscrit.
+Apart from the three main languages, other spoken dialects include Bhojpuri, Hindu, Urdu, Tamil, Telgu, Marathi, Gujerati and Sanskrit.
 The population is divided into ethnic groups, namely Indo-Mauritians, Creoles (European, Madagascar and African origin) and Chinese Mauritian.
 The fusion of culture is reflected in the tantalising cuisine and the many festivals celebrated across the island.

 Currency and time difference

 The Mauritian Rupee is divided into 100 cents.
 All major currency notes may be exchanged at banks or hotel cashiers.
 Please note, there is a limit at the hotels restricting how much can be exchanged during your stay.
 The Bureau de Change and banks at the airport are open for the arrival of most flights.
 All major credit cards are accepted and there are a number of ATM machines in the towns and at the airport.

 During the UK winter Mauritius is 4 hours ahead and during our summer Mauritius is 3 hours ahead.
 European Union passport holders do not require visas for Mauritius holidays, anyone not holding an EU passport should speak to your local consulate.